minghong/DP-ID/README.md

 step 5 : run **correct_length.py** to correct DNA sequence to 150nt

 step 6 ：run **decode.py** to convert bases to the image

+If you have any questions, please contact me.